Review Process

 Double-Blind Peer Review

 Manuscripts that pass the initial screening are assigned to at least two independent reviewers with relevant expertise.
 The identities of both authors and reviewers remain concealed throughout the review process to ensure impartial and unbiased evaluation.
+Reviewers are expected to provide objective, constructive, and confidential assessments.

 Review Criteria